-- Develop and communicate project financial and performance objectives. - Accurately plan project task, budget and resource requirements. - Effectively monitor, control and report project costs, schedules and quality/performance levels needed to meet targeted milestones and required levels of earned value. - Demonstrate effective leadership skills for promoting a positive environment that will help motivate team members and resolve conflicts.
+- Enabling students to develop and communicate project financial and performance objectives. - Providing students with skills needed to accurately plan project task, budget and resource requirements. - Preparing students to effectively monitor, control and report project costs, schedules and quality/performance levels needed to meet targeted milestones and required levels of earned value. - Equipping students with effective leadership skills for promoting a positive environment that will help motivate team members and resolve conflicts.